-‘Dance Moms’ News: Abby Miller’s Replacements Named, ALDC Doing Bad Without Her?
+‘Dance Moms’ News: Abby Miller’s Replacements Named, ALDC Suffering Without Her?

 Miller has been traveling outside the country in the past few weeks even though brand new episodes for the show are being filmed.
 These trips, however, are related to Dance Moms.

 So far, she is only confirmed to appear in the first two episodes of Dance Moms Season 7B.
-Unless her trips in United Kingdom and Mexico will be featured on the Lifetime series, Miller will be absent in later installments, a first in the show’s history seeing that she was in every Dance Moms episode since its inception.
+Unless her trips in the United Kingdom and Mexico will be featured on the Lifetime series, Miller will be absent in later installments, a first in the show’s history seeing that she was in every Dance Moms episode since its inception.

 Expected to take Miller’s place for the rest of Dance Moms Season 7 and quite possibly as long as the show stays on air are choreographers Meagan Nugent and Laurie Ann Gibson, who already teamed up with ALDC in the most recent competitions filmed for the show.

 Nugent and Gibson both work under BoomKack WorldWide.
-The latter is also known for choreographing routines for big names like Lady Gaga, Beyonce, Alicia Keys and even the late Michael Jackson.
+The latter is also known for choreographing routines for big names like Lady Gaga, Beyonce, Alicia Keys, and even the late Michael Jackson.

 However, things are not going well for the team so far.
 Nugent and Gibson were first brought in last February 25 for the Fierce National Dance Competition in Panorama City.
 Abby was not around during the filming of this Dance Moms competition, with dance mom Ashley Allen revealing on Instagram that Miller “left us.”